-If any of your hardscape features have drainage problems, such as your deck, then adding channel drains may be the best solution.
+If any of your hardscape features have drainage problems, adding channel drains may be the best solution.
 Channel drains are typically installed between buildings or other structures.
 They work by sending water through a grate into a pipe system.

 If you have issues with grading throughout your landscape, digging ditch and slope drains can address this in a simple manner.
 Ditch and slope drains can help prevent erosion.
 Additionally, they can be landscaped over to ensure that your lawn maintains a seamless look.

 4. Adding French Drains